Stock Market Timings in India: BSE & NSE Opening & Closing Time

 Commodity market time depends on the Multi Commodity Exchange of India Ltd (MCX).
 The morning share-buying time begins at 10:00 am and concludes at 11:30 am, while the evening stock-buying time extends from 5:00 pm and closes at either 11:30 pm or 11:55 pm.

-The BSE (Bombay Stock Exchange) opening time is 9:15 AM IST.
+The Indian stock market opening time for BSE (Bombay Stock Exchange) is 9:15 AM IST.
 It operates from Monday to Friday, with a pre-opening session beginning at 9:00 AM IST.

 The Indian stock market closing time is 3:30 PM IST.
 This applies to both the BSE (Bombay Stock Exchange) and NSE (National Stock Exchange).